LTUC/amman-dotnet-401d2/Labs/Day16/README.md

 In this series, we will be building an infrastructure for a Travel packing site.
 The applicaiton should assist users in helping them decide what they should pack when going on vacation.
 Within the application, the user can select destinations and a list of reccomended items will display what they should pack.
-Use the "Code First" migration approach and create a database to model data persistance.
-Include a class that will 'seed the database' for default data when there is no information in the database.
+For Today, just create a Destinations class that has at least 4 properties in it.

+## Setup
+- Create a Model, View, Controller
+- Destinations Model class with at least 4 properties
+- Have an interface
+- Have a Repository with "dummy" data
+- Implement Dependency Injection on of the Controllers with the Repository and Interface.

 ## ReadMe
 - Your readme should include the following information: